 For your consideration and conversion campaigns, you definitely want a call to action button on each card.

 Whether you’re including a call to action button or not, remember that the copy on each card should reflect the presence of a call to action button or lack thereof.

 Those are the big three considerations of creating a carousel campaign.
 The rest of carousel ad creation is pretty standard ad creation stuff.

 We’ve already touched a bit on what type of video to use for your carousel campaigns: it all revolves around creating a story or building a central theme.

-But the idea of a story can be a bit abstract, so we’ll to dig into using your videos to create a story and give some examples to illustrate things more clearly.
+The idea of a story can be a bit abstract, however, so we’ll dig into using your videos to create a story and give some examples to illustrate things more clearly.
 If you need help with the video creation itself, we have an extensive guide to video marketing.

 To help make the idea of a story a bit more concrete, there are only two real requirements for creating a story: